marekandreas/elpa/INSTALL.md

 ## Preamble ##

-This file provides documentation on how to build the *ELPA* library in **version ELPA-2019.11.001**.
+This file provides documentation on how to build the *ELPA* library in **version ELPA-2020.05.001.rc1**.
 With release of **version ELPA-2017.05.001** the build process has been significantly simplified, which makes it easier to install the *ELPA* library.

-The old, obsolete legacy API will be deprecated in the future !
-Already now, all new features of ELPA are only available with the new API.
-Thus, there is no reason to keep the legacy API around for too long.

 The release ELPA 2018.11.001 was the last release, where the legacy API has been enabled by default (and can be disabled at build time).